brabenetz/settings4j/README.md

 Designed to ease the development process, settings4j can decide where the value will be placed, so the developer does not have to select the type of configuration.

-### You don't know how your Projekt should be configured (System Properties, JNDI, Preferences, others...)?
+### You don't know how your Project should be configured (System Properties, JNDI, Preferences, others...)?

 Use settings4j: